grzegorz-kraszewski/amiga-gcc-2.95.3-math/README.md

 # amiga-gcc-2.95.3-math
 Set of math libraries for old m68k-amigaos GCC compiler.

 This repository contains a set static math libraries to use with GCC 2.95.3 compiler for m68k-amigaos architecture, especially when linking with `-nostdlib`.
+Libraries in the set are wrappers calling functions of system shared libraries.

 ## libminteger